 anthocyanidin, anthocyanadins, anthocyanin, celphinidin, cyanidin, delphinidin, malvidin, pelargonidin, peonidin, petunidin

-Proanthocyanidins and anthocyanidins are chemical compounds that give many plants, especially fruit or flowers, their red, blue, or purple colors.
-Even before anthocyanins were recognized as anti-cancer and health-promoting agents, they were studied extensively for their importance as plant pigments.
-While anthocyanins are responsible for the reds, blues, and purples, the closely related flavonols and flavones (other cancer-preventing pigments) are responsible for the yellow and ivory colors seen in many flowers.
+Proanthocyanidins and anthocyanidins are chemical compounds.
+They give many plants, especially fruit or flowers, their red, blue, or purple colors.
+These are considered cancer-preventing pigments.
+They were first studied for their importance as plant pigments.
+Anthocyanins are responsible for the reds, blues, and purples.
+The closely related flavonols and flavones are responsible for the yellow and ivory colors in many flowers.

-Anthocyanidins belong to a group of compounds called polyphenols, which in turn belong to a subclass called flavonoids.
+Anthocyanidins belong to a group of compounds called polyphenols.
+These belong to a subclass called flavonoids.